Shimanovsk: Administrative and municipal status

 Within the framework of administrative divisions, Shimanovsk serves as the administrative center of Shimanovsky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as Shimanovsk Urban Okrug—an administrative unit with the status equal to that of the districts.
 As a municipal division, this administrative unit also has urban okrug status.

 Economy

 The town's primary industries are production of heavy machinery and building materials.
 Kranspetsburmash corporation produces cranes and drilling equipment in Shimanovsk.

 Transportation

 The town has a railway station (Shimanovskaya) on the Trans-Siberian Railway.
 The Shimanovsk Airport is situated 4 km southwest of the town.

+Geography

+The town is located on the Bolshaya Pyora River (a right-hand tributary of the Zeya), 250 kilometers (160 mi) northwest of Blagoveshchensk.

 Climate

 Shimanovsk, like most of Amur Oblast, has a monsoon influenced humid continental climate (Köppen climate classification Dwb), closely bordering on a subarctic climate (Dwc).
+It features short, warm, and humid summers, and severely cold, dry winters.
 The average January temperature is -25.6 C. The absolute minimum observed was -49.0 C. Average July temperature is +20.1 C.

 During the transition period (April and May) strong winds of up to 20 m/s are occasionally observed.
 In winter, the wind is weak because of the constant presence of the dense low-level Siberian High, which drives frigid air from the Siberian “cold pole”.